 If you are satisfied that running a program is generating the right data in the output, you can use the following trick (in Linux) to redirect the out to a data file.
 The following way of running the program will redirect the output of the program, which was supposed to be displayed on the screen, to the file energy.dat.
 Same way, sometimes you want some data to be read from a file, instead of giving it from the keyboard, like a 3×3 matrix.

-'''
+This can be done by a command like this

 ./a.out > energy.dat

-'''